cloudspeech/houdini-talk/short-essay.md

 It's _live_ on [axa.ch](https://axa.ch) pages, under the alias webhub-pod.

-### 4. Internationalization
+### Situation 4.
+Internationalization

-Imagine customer research has found that some users hate you.
+Imagine customer research has found that some users _hate_ you.

 They click on that link in their email, and don't understand the German page that opens.

-They use the language selector to switch to English or whatever.
+Then they use the language selector to switch to English or whatever.

-And then they hate the wait while the page reloads.
+And _then_ they really hate the wait while the page reloads.

 Your boss yells: "no reload, but don't you dare and change anything else".